 Total cost for these two projects is estimated at $4.5 million, with funds coming from the 2015 road bond referendum approved by voters.

 The contractor selected for both projects is Angel Brothers, which previously completed the widening of Birnham Woods Drive from Waterbend Cove to Fuller Bluff Drive.

-Precinct 3 anticipates these projects to start by the end of August and take about one year to complete.
+Precinct 3 anticipates these projects to start in September to and take about one year to complete.